jherekhealy/AQFED.jl/src/collocation/README.md

 | Polynomial degree 7 | 5.099 |
 | Exponential B-spline lambda=0 | 0.022 |
 | Exponential B-spline lambda=1e-2 | 0.064 |

+The code is still fragile, more so than polynomial collocation, due to the third point above.
+But it is good enough to illustrate the technique.

 ## References
 Le Floc'h, F. and Oosterlee, C. W. (2019) [Model-free stochastic collocation for an arbitrage-free implied volatility: Part I](https://link.springer.com/article/10.1007/s10203-019-00238-x)